-The list truly does go on and on over what we tend to focus our minds on.
-Instead of throwing a party for one with the theme being an infinite spiral of negative emotions; try introducing a gratitude framework into your life.
+The list is endless on what our minds can tend to focus on.
+Instead of throwing a mental party for one spiraling on thoughts that make you feel anxious and down, try introducing a gratitude of framework into your life.

 Just as you would brush your teeth, cook yourself a meal, or anything that is now second nature to you – being very intentional about gratitude is one practice you should incorporate into your daily life in order to regain perspective on what truly matters to you.
 Gratitude journaling, or any kind of journaling for that matter, is a form of self-care that can help you throughout your day.
-Here’s some basic steps to how you can start capturing your attitude of gratitude:
+Here’s some basic steps to how you can start capturing your attitude of gratitude and start a gratitude journal you’ll actually keep in your life.

 It takes 66 days to form a habit (not 21 days like is often believed).
-Give it your best shot for two months of your life and start a gratitude journal.
-See if it makes a difference.
-I know that it can be hard to remind yourself to do something new, let alone, every day, but to get long-lasting benefits of happiness, positivity, and perspective, try setting aside 5-10 minutes daily to reflect on what you are grateful for.
+Give it your best shot for two months of your life and start a gratitude journal to see if it makes a difference.
+It can be hard to remind yourself to do something new, let alone, every day, but to get long-lasting benefits of happiness, positivity, and perspective, try setting aside 5-10 minutes daily to reflect on what you are grateful for.
 Pro tip: Treat this, as you would a workout or a work meeting – this is a meeting appointment on your calendar that you can’t ditch out on.
 Schedule it in your calendar if you have to!

 To develop a habit or new addition to your daily routine, it helps to have consistency.
 Much like any routine, you come to expect certain habits.
 I know that one of the first things I do each morning is make myself a cup of matcha.
 As second nature as that has become for me, so has gratitude journaling.
 Pick out a specific time of day that works for you.
 I find that setting up my mind with a more positive framework in the morning helps me build upon healthy thoughts throughout the day.
 I know that others like to wind down the evening by doing a nightly gratitude reflection.
 There is no right or wrong time to write in your journal.
 The most important thing is you find a time that works best for your schedule.